microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         /// If field is empty, all scale factors from the original package are maintained.
         Windows.Foundation.Collections.IVector<UInt32> ScaleFactors{ get; };

+        /// DirectX feature levels supported by the output package
+        /// If field is empty, all DirectX feature levels from the original package are maintained.
+        Windows.Foundation.Collections.IVector<String> DXFeatureLevels{ get; };

         /// Overwrite output file if it already exists.
         /// Defaults to true.
         Boolean OverwriteOutputFileIfExists;